Artinto/Sample-to-answer_COVID-19/README.txt

 This is a guide of this code.
-If you follow this guide, you can see what results are coming out of code and data.
+Please follow the next steps.

 I. Enviroment setting
    *Python 3.8 and Ubuntu 16.04 are required*

-   1) Right-click on the folder you want and open Terminal.

-   2) Unzip the zip file.
+   1) Unzip the zip file.
 (Type the text below on Terminal.)

 	$ unzip covid_with_DL.zip

+   2) Change directory to the unzipped folder

    3) Create the virtual enviroment (optional)

-      - install virtualenv
+      - Install virtualenv

 	$ sudo apt-get install virtualenv